nicklockwood/layout/README.md

 In the interests of avoiding boilerplate, you should generally use the latter form.
 However, if you package custom components into a separate module then you will need to refer to them using their fully-qualified name in your XML.

 ## Custom Property Types

 As mentioned above, Layout uses the Objective-C runtime to automatically detect property names and types for use with expressions.
 The Objective-C runtime only supports a subset of possible Swift types, and even for Objective-C types, some runtime information is lost.
-For example, it's impossible to automatically detect the valid set of raw values and case names for enum types.
+For example, it's impossible to automatically detect the valid set of raw values and case names for enum types at runtime.

 There are also some situations where properties may be exposed in a way that doesn't show up as an Objective-C property at runtime, or the property setter may not be compatible with KVC (Key-Value Coding), resulting in a crash when it is accessed using `setValue(forKey:)`.